humblelittlewolf/networking-class/source/labs/session_layer/session_layer.rst

     * `Source code of website <http://webdev.training/index.php?chapter=login_management>`_
     * `Website itself <http://webdev.training/chapters/login_management/v2/main.php>`_
     * The password is "mysecretpassword"
 * How is a cookie set?
-What does across the wire?
+What goes across the wire?
 * What is the difference between a persistent and a session cookie?
 * What is a third party cookie?
 * How do you set an expire time on a cookie?
 (See `cookie options <https://www.nczonline.net/blog/2009/05/05/http-cookies-explained/>`_)